What are 4-H Programs?

 4-H animal science projects encompass many areas.
 Animals include horses, beef cattle, dairy cattle, dairy goats, meat goats, llamas, sheep, swine, cavies, poultry, dogs, cats, and pocket pets (such as hamsters, gerbils, parakeets and many more species).
 Many other opportunities also exist for youth to participate in including animal judging (livestock, horse, dairy, poultry, etc.), animal products judging (meat, wool, egg, etc.), skillathons, quiz bowls, and presentations (public speaking and demonstrations on almost any topic about animal science).

 The educational purpose of these projects is to teach youth how to feed, fit, care for and evaluate animals or animal products.
 However, the more important purpose is to provide an opportunity for personal growth and development.
-Regardless of the club member's preference, each project offers many similar opportunities that develop life skills in youth.
+Regardless of the club members' preferences, each project offers many similar opportunities to develop life skills in youth.
 4-H always offers:

 In 4-H, all of these aspects come together to form the foundation, ultimate purpose, or major goal of providing opportunities for young people to develop character.
 The Josephson Institute of Ethics has identified six "Pillars of Character" in its nationwide Character Counts!
 Program.
 These six core values (trustworthiness, respect, responsibility, fairness, caring and citizenship) better describe and link the value of 4-H animal science projects with the positive development and growth of life skills.